 If you wish to have any other type of religious ceremony you will be required to have a civil ceremony first, otherwise the marriage will not be legally binding under any law.
 In such cases couples may wish to have a civil ceremony in the UK and have a blessing in Italy.

 You should allow plenty of time for your paperwork to be processed in Italy, in case there are any complications.
-Please be aware that the processing of your documents are no more subject to consular fees but the legal translation of the documents is to be done in Italy..
+Please be aware that the processing of your documents if you are residing in the UK are no more subject to consular fees but the legal translation of the documents is to be done in Italy.
+Consular fees still apply to those couple residing in Italy, or who do not reside in the UK an decide to come to Rome for the NOM and Nulla Osta.

 Once the ceremony has been performed you will be issued with a Marriage Certificate.
 You must then provide the Consular Officer in the town where the marriage was performed with a certified copy of the marriage certificate in multilingual format.